baumanj/ccsubs/README.md

 This is a web application for facilitating exchanging shift assignments.

 ## TODO:
+* "Ccsubs issue" email about failure to create request with conflicting availability
 * Smart exclusions for broadcast email and shift tracking
 * On-call tracking
   * Need info about what a volunteer's default shift